 The dilemma for middle to upper-middle class strivers is that they want everyone to know about their awards without looking as if that is precisely what they crave.
 Fox is spot on in diagnosing how most English upper-middle sorts handle this: They hang their awards in the lavatory.
 All houseguests will thus be sure to see them, but the larky placement will suggest that the winner of all these laurels doesn’t think much about them, after all, they hung them in the loo, didn’t they?
 An American friend has her “nonsense wall” of awards, explicitly referred to as such, which has a similar effect of displaying achievements while at the same time appearing not to value them.
 Another American approach: Hang them in that dusty spare room where you also happen to put overnight guests whom you wish to impress.

 What about the upper class?
-Self-made American uppers usually follows the working class model: Donald Trump and his ilk can never shut up about all their putative achievements and will mention them without the slightest provocation.
+Self-made American uppers usually follows the working class model, never shutting up about all their putative achievements, which they mention them without the slightest provocation.
 However, a sliver of the American upper class and most of the British upper class are extraordinarily reticent about their honours, even when pressed on the point.
 After all, they can afford it, and they don’t need pieces of paper to assure them of their relative place in life.